Operationalizing content moderation "accuracy" in the Digital Services Act: The Digital Services Act

 \item \emph{Freedom to conduct a business (Art.
 16 CFR)} is equally mentioned by the DSA and relevant for our context as any obligation imposed by the DSA to providers is interfering with this right.
 In addition to balancing out freedom of expression and the purpose of non-discrimination, the freedom to conduct a business also requires proportionality.

 \end{itemize}

 Balancing out these rights is a task not only performed by the legislator upon drafting regulation like the DSA, but also at the time of its subsequent executive implementation and judicial interpretation (Art.
 52(5) CFR).
+Any automated content moderation system subject to the DSA that interferes with these rights requires a legal base in the form of law (Art.
+52(1) CFR).
+This requirement reflects the democratic idea that any person who is subject to an interference must have the possibility to influence the origin of that interference through democratic elections.
+Here, the origin of interference is the content moderation system and the obligation to moderate content.
+Subsequently enacted laws by the legislation can again then build the legal foundation for limiting and balancing out these fundamental rights.
 Therefore, these rights continue to be relevant not only for regulatory implementing decisions, but also at the level of technical implementation.